 - I’ve written 50,000 words of a historical fiction that has been stuck in my head since 2011.

-- I have now turned my attention to documenting my 20+ career in tech by writing my experiences as a memoir.
+I have now turned my attention to documenting my 20+ career in tech by writing my experiences as a memoir.
 I begin to write on April 1, 2017 and plan to write 2,000 words per day so I can reach a 75,000 word count by April 30th.
+Completed 70,000 on June 2, 2017.

 App Launch – I’m working on an app designed to connect creatives with those who want to hire them.
 I know, it sounds vague, but let’s just say this app will fill a very pressing need.
 I just have to decide which of THREE ideas I want to launch first.